 - In Digimon Frontier, four random kids got sent to a different part of the digital world around the same time as the heroes, but due to not bonding with a spirit and lacking any real skills, are repeatedly told to go home.
 It takes a while for them to listen.

-- Gentle Criminal from My Hero Academia wanted nothing more than to be a legendary hero when he was growing up, but he was a bad student that flunked the Hero Training Program four times before a botched attempt at heroism got him expelled and disowned by his family.
-Broke and with nowhere else to go, he turned to supervillainry so people would remember him then.
+- My Hero Academia: Gentle Criminal wanted nothing more than to be a legendary hero when he was growing up, but he was a bad student that flunked the Hero Training Program four times before a botched attempt at heroism got him expelled and disowned by his family.
+Broke and with nowhere else to go, he turned to supervillainy so people would remember him then.

 - Preacher: The guy living in the desert was a minor clerk in the Army, but dreamed of being an astronaut.
 So, when the chance came up to falsify some paperwork so he'd end up on the selection, he took it.
 He was, of course, immediately rejected (being a foot shorter than the other candidates was kind of a giveaway) and kicked out, and spent the last few years carving out a giant "FUCK YOU" visible from space in the middle of the American desert.

 - Steve Rogers was rejected from the army as being utterly, utterly unsuited for combat.
 Then he ended up in a special program and became Captain America.

 - During the invasion of Canterlot in The Life and Times of a Winning Pony, Cloud Kicker seeks out Shadow's Armor, an extremely powerful magical artifact that she hopes will be enough to let her fight on even footing with Queen Chrysalis.
 Unfortunately, the armor has its own built-in Secret Test of Character... and Cloud fails it, leaving Cadance and Shining Armor to save the day instead.